info-201b-sp24/final-project-proposal-lu-annie/README.md

 https://www.kaggle.com/datasets/asaniczka/amazon-products-dataset-2023-1-4m-products/data?select=amazon_products.csv

+ASANICZKA

+Scraped from Amazon

+Collected in order to get an in-depth idea of what products sell best, which SEO titles generate the most sales, the best price range for a product in a given category, and much more.

+Rows: 1426337
+Columns: 11 in amazon-products.csv

+Ethical questions:
+Limitations/problems:

 4. Implications

 > Assuming you answer your research questions, briefly describe the expected or possible implications for technologists, designers, and policymakers. (at least 150 words)